SpencerMelo/rust-truth-table/README.md

 cargo run --release "A ^ B" # This will run faster, it's optimized
 ```

-This will generate a file named 'result.txt' containing a truth table like:
+This will generate a file named `result.txt` containing a truth table like:

 ```
 |   A   |   B   |   A ^ B   |